Loading_

 5 Python Patterns I Use in Every Microservice

-1. Structured Configuration with Validation
+1. Structured config with validation

 from pydantic_settings import BaseSettings